CompuTec/computec-docs/docs/wms/faq/overview.md

 ## I have installed WMS components, but it still does not work.
 What should I do?

-1. Configuration
+**1. Configuration**

-    As well as installing WMS components, you must configure the application, e.g., connection to a database.
-You can find information about that here.
+    In addition to installing the WMS components, you must configure the application, such as setting up a database connection.
+You can find more information about this [here](../administrator-guide/installation/wms-server/overview.md).

-2. Windows firewall inbound rule
+**2. Windows firewall inbound rule**

     Be sure to set a required inbound rule in the Windows firewall.
-You can check how to do that here.
+You can check how to do that [here](../administrator-guide/installation/wms-server/overview.md).

-3. Server and Client connection addresses
+**3. Server and Client connection addresses**

     Check server and client connection addresses.
 If both components are installed on the same machine, an entry of “localhost,” e.g., `http://localhost:31002`, works, but if the server and the client component are installed on different machines, specific addresses should be written in.
 You can do that in the options tab on the client application.